inet-framework/inet-showcases/wireless/throughput/doc/index.rst

 Configuration
 ~~~~~~~~~~~~~

-The network contains two ``WirelessHosts``, at a distance of 1 meter,
+The network contains two :ned:`WirelessHost`'s, at a distance of 1 meter,
 one of them acting as traffic source, the other one as traffic sink.
 The
 source host sends a UDP stream to the destination host in ad-hoc mode.
 The simulation is run with a small packet size of 100 bytes, and the